Facility Search Criteria Help

 Search for facilities that have Toxics Release Inventory (TRI) IDs.

 Search for facilities that reported TRI air emissions in a specific reporting year (last 10 reporting years).
-Hold down the CTRL key to select multiple years.
+Use the dropdown to select multiple years.
 If a year is not selected (i.e., "No restrictions"), the last 10 reporting years are searched on.

 Search for facilities based on the category of air emissions reported to TRI:

 Search for facilities reporting air emissions for a particular pollutant(s).
 Enter at least one character.
 Select a pollutant from the dropdown list to add it to the search criteria selected panel and clear the input field for a new value.
-Multiple selections are allowed; however, users may only select one value at a time from the dropdown list.
+Multiple selections are allowed using the dropdown list.

 For more information about pollutants reported under the TRI program, see TRI-Listed Chemicals.